Advanced Certificate in Applied Mathematics

 - a partner throughout your journey to ensure success.

 Student advising is available at our West Campus location from 9 a.m.-5 p.m., Monday-Friday, and at our Danforth Campus location from 2-6 p.m., Monday-Thursday, and 1-5 p.m. on Friday.

 This advanced certificate is awarded upon completion of 15 units of 400-level course work in applied mathematics.

 Admission to this advanced certificate program normally requires a baccalaureate degree with an undergraduate preparation in mathematics, including successful completion of the calculus sequence (differential, integral and multivariable) as well as courses in C programming, differential equations, and matrix algebra.

 The online application is available online on our Apply page.
-Applications are ready for review when all fields on the application form are completed, required documents have been received, and the application fee is paid.
+Applications are ready for review when all fields on the application form are completed and the required documents have been received.

 Tell us about yourself in a brief essay (about 250 words).
 Why are you applying to University College?
 What are your goals, both academic and professional?
-What do we need to know when considering your application?
+Is there additional information we should know about you when considering your application?

 Letters of recommendation should be completed by teachers or professional associates.
-They can be submitted as part of your online application or mailed to University College.
+Letters can be submitted through the online application or mailed by the recommender.